brandazzle/movement-ontology/Scattered Notes.md

 Can the claim that *hearing* is consistent but auditory *processing* is enculturated be defended? is it coherent? is it even legitimate (can be disproven)? because any attempt to tell what someone hears inevitably involves asking them where is hearing even located? do I need to bring Eidsheim to bear on this???

+### 5 April 2022
+Ideology of absolute art
+Might we say that the mind is for the unmarked?

+Resonant somatic response;